-Shut off the ice maker water supply a day ahead of time.
+Shut off the ice maker water supply at least a day ahead.
 Disconnect the water line.
-After the last supply of ice drops, lift the signal arm to turn off the ice maker.
+After the last load of ice drops, lift the signal arm to turn off the ice maker.

 Remove all food.
 Pack frozen food in dry ice.
 Unplug the refrigerator and clean it thoroughly.